Channel Phase Processing in Wireless Networks for Human Activity Recognition: Introduction

 In addition to the LT method, other variants try to correct the errors of the estimated CSI phase, including non-linear errors.
-In \cite{spotfi}, a similar linear phase calibration method is developed as an extension of the LT processing to multiple antennas, using the frequency difference between subcarriers to estimate the phase.
-In \cite{pisplicer}, the authors correct linear errors in phase, assuming that the CFR for one specific frequency should be the same even when measured in different bands.
+In the work of Kotaru, M. et al.\cite{spotfi}, a similar linear phase calibration method is developed as an extension of the LT processing to multiple antennas, using the frequency difference between subcarriers to estimate the phase.
+Zhu, H. et al. \cite{pisplicer} correct linear errors in phase, assuming that the CFR for one specific frequency should be the same even when measured in different bands.
 Then, they determine the time and frequency offsets in each band by matching the terms which define the CFR in each band.
-In \cite{gauss}, the authors estimate time and frequency phase offsets separately.
+In Tadayon, N. et al. paper\cite{gauss}, the authors estimate time and frequency phase offsets separately.
 For time offsets, they assume that the channel impulse response is a linear combination of periodic functions whose period varies smoothly from sample to sample and try to correct the jumps observed at the power delay profile.
 For frequency offsets, the authors prove that the phase of the signal at the receiver follows a normal distribution to obtain an average value of the phase for all subcarriers in each packet or symbol.
-In \cite{new_dataset_tmc}, the authors consider a multipath propagation model for each CSI sample, using the most robust path as a reference to correct for time offsets in the remaining paths.
+In a novel work, Meneghello, F. et al. \cite{new_dataset_tmc}, the authors consider a multipath propagation model for each CSI sample, using the most robust path as a reference to correct for time offsets in the remaining paths.
 They define each CSI sample as a product between the contributions that depend on the subcarriers index and a vector representing the independent terms from multipath.
 Then, for each subcarrier, they calculate the terms of that product and multiply it by the conjugate of the one with the strongest path to eliminate constant offsets in frequency.

 After correcting the phase of the CSI, some works employ filtering to remove noise from the signal.
 One of the most recently used is the Savitzky-Golay (SG) filter, since it allows data smoothing with a reduced distortion of the signal tendency.
-This filter has been applied for wireless sensing in the frequency domain \cite{LT2021} and in time domain \cite{wicount,sgtime}.
+This filter has been applied for wireless sensing in the frequency domain \cite{LT2021} and in the time domain \cite{wicount,sgtime}.